Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Final Thoughts

-Since cats have such heightened hearing, loud noises can be overwhelming for them.
-If your cat is showing signs of being stressed from noise, reduce the volume if you can, or put your cat in a quiet area of the house where they can relax.
+Since cats have such heightened hearing, loud noises can overwhelm them.
+If your cat is showing signs of being stressed from noise, reduce the volume if you can, or put them in a quiet area of the house where they can relax.
+Protecting your cat’s ears will help them stay healthy for years to come.

 Related Reads:

-Featured Image Credit: TRAPHITHO, Pixabay
+Featured Image By: TRAPHITHO, Pixabay

 Related Articles